Dawnabelle/Galactic-Slide/README.md

 ## Description
 _A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet.
 For instance, a solar year on Mercury lasts 88 days.
 This an application that determines a user’s age based on a planet’s solar years._ :rocket:

+## Planning

+### Configuration and Dependencies
+_This app was built using clean webpack plugin, eslint, Jasmine, and Karma.
+With the help of style-loader and uglify._

 ### Specs

 The application will take in a person's date of birth.